davidoury/vbuild-rsch/README.md

 # Virtual R, Spark, Cassandra and HDFS

-Vagrant, Virtualbox and Ansible are used to create a virtualbox which runs R, Spark, Cassandra and HDFS.
+Vagrant, Virtualbox and Ansi ble are used to create a virtualbox which runs R, Spark, Cassandra and HDFS.

 Table of contents: